-The Thinker, was produced in several versions, the original size and the later monumental size versions were created by Rodin.
-There was also a limited edition of 12 copies made from the original plaster mold by the Musée Rodin after Rodin’s death.
-The version at the The Legion of Honor was cast by Alexis Rudier, purchased in 1915, donated to San Francisco in 1922.
+The Thinker was produced in several versions, the original size and the later monumental size versions were created by Rodin.
+There was also a limited edition of 12 copies made from the original plaster mould by the Musée Rodin after Rodin’s death.
+The version of The Legion of Honor was cast by Alexis Rudier, purchased in 1915, donated to San Francisco in 1922.

 Below is a list of locations where you can see copies of “The Thinker” made during Rodin’s lifetime.
 They are original or monumental scale and they range in materials from Bronze to Plaster or Plaster with Bronze tinted.
 The order below is from the earliest in 1884 to the last one in 1916: